-- Each chromatid consists of : - 1- A single DNA molecule. - 2- Histone proteins: they are basic proteins rich in lysine and arginine (positively charged), that are united to the DNA which is acidic (negatively charged) due to the presence of phosphate groups. - Five major types of histones (H1, H2A, H2B, H3 and H4) are present in eukaryotic chromosomes. - Histones play an important role in DNA supercoiling and regulation of gene expression.
+- 1-A single DNA molecule. proteins rich in basic a a - 2- Histone proteins: they are basic proteins rich in basic and arginine (positively charged), that are united to the DNA which is acidic (negatively charged) due to the presence of phosphate (nucleafides فَرَقَب phosphate) - phosphoric acid - Five major types of histones (H1, H2A, H2B, H3 and H4) are present in eukaryotic chromosomes. - Histones play an important role in DNA supercoiling and regulation of gene expression.